What can I do with a degree in Secondary Teacher Education?

-As they progress in their studies and into a career, our students and graduates often join professional bodies specific to their area of interest.
-These organisations offer the opportunity to network and collaborate with others within the same community.
-Other relevant organisations are also listed.
+As they progress, students and graduates often join professional bodies and organisations relevant to their area of interest.
+These groups can provide regular communications and offer the chance to network with others in the same community.

 - New Zealand Post Primary Teachers’ Association